pydantic/pydantic/docs/concepts/experimental.md

 Partial validation can be enabled when using the three validation methods on `TypeAdapter`: [`TypeAdapter.validate_json()`][pydantic.TypeAdapter.validate_json], [`TypeAdapter.validate_python()`][pydantic.TypeAdapter.validate_python], and [`TypeAdapter.validate_strings()`][pydantic.TypeAdapter.validate_strings].
 This allows you to parse and validation incomplete JSON, but also to validate Python objects created by parsing incomplete data of any format.

+The `experimental_allow_partial` flag can be passed to these methods to enable partial validation.
+It can take the following values (and is `False`, by default):

+* `True` or `'on'` - enable partial validation, but don't support trailing strings
+* `False` or `'off'` - disable partial validation
+* `'trailing-strings'` - enable partial validation and support trailing strings

 `experiment_allow_partial` in action:

 ```python